-- Grouping substances for which applications can be made jointly such substances will normally be allocated in the same slots and, in the following steps will be assessed as a group. - Check registration obligations.
-In the absence of those, the substance would be assigned to a later LAD slot (e.g. 24 months). - Check existing registrations.
+- Grouping substances for which applications can be made jointly such substances will normally be allocated in the same slots and, in the following steps will be assessed as a group. - Check if substance is exempted from registration.
+If so, the substance would be assigned to a later LAD slot (e.g. 24 months). - Check existing registrations.
 If there are no registrations, but there are still indications that the substance is used in the EU, again the substance would be assigned to a rather later LAD slot.
-Otherwise, it will be assigned to a rather earlier LAD slot (assuming no use in the EU). - Scores for VC, HC and number of use sites are summed up, to assess if there are grounds to differentiate the remaining substances in terms of time needed to prepare an AfA.
+Otherwise, it will be assigned to a rather earlier LAD slot (assuming no use in the EU). - Scores for VC, HC and number of use sites are summed up, to assess if there are grounds to differentiate the remaining substances in the recommendation round in terms of time needed to prepare an AfA.